kirstenfrager/CFA-mongodb-CRUD/README.md

 2. Add a route to delete an ingredient
 3. Create a new route namespace called /api and create a root route which returns all our ingredient data as json
 4. Create API routes for all CRUD actions

+### Outcome

+- App also formatted to be deployed onto heroku successfully with the inclusion of mLab